kamillionlabs/hateoflux-documentation/docs/cookbook.md

 7. **Defining the Relation:** `withRel()` assigns a relation name to the link, indicating its purpose in the context of the order resource.
 8. **Self Link:** `withLinks()` in line 4 accepts an array of links (varargs). `Link.linkAsSelfOf("orders/" + id)` generates a `Link` with the relation `SELF`, i.e., a self-referential link.
 This method is unique of its kind as it sets the relation and an `href` simultaneously.

-The serialized result of this `HalResourceWrapper` is as follows:
 ```javascript
 {
    "id": 1234,